Independent woman, mom of two, support group advocate

 My History With Breast Cancer

-I’d been diagnosed with early-stage breast cancer twice before.
-The first was followed up with lumpectomies and my doctor said I had a 5% chance of recurrence.
-So I was shocked to be diagnosed a second time.
-That was followed up with a bilateral mastectomy with no reconstruction; I opted to have both removed, thinking I would finally never have to do this again.
+By the time I was diagnosed with metastatic breast cancer, I had been treated for early stage breast cancer twice before.
+The first time was in 1995.
+I had lumpectomies in both breasts and radiation.
+My doctor said I had a small chance of recurrence.
+So I was shocked to be diagnosed a second time in 2001.
+That time was followed up with a bilateral mastectomy with no reconstruction; I opted to have both removed, thinking I would finally never have to do this again.
 Who knew you could get breast cancer without breasts?
 I didn’t; I thought I did enough reading and knew enough about breast cancer that I was well-informed.
-But I was not prepared for my diagnosis of metastatic breast cancer, and I’ve realized that I’m not the only woman who didn’t know you could get breast cancer without breasts.

 I was so frustrated that no one could help me, and in the meantime, my right shoulder was experiencing more pain.
 I can remember going to the grocery store, pushing the cart with my elbows and forearms because the shoulder pain was so bad and I couldn’t use my hands.
 Finally, the pain in my shoulder got so excruciating it brought me to my knees.
 I was literally on the floor sobbing.
-I never asked this before, but I had to go up to the grocery store staff and ask for their help to get my groceries to the car.
-I drove three blocks to my house where my son was and burst into tears, saying to him, “Something’s terribly wrong.”
+I was in so much pain, I had to ask the grocery store staff to help me get my groceries to the car.
+I drove three blocks to my house where my son was, walked in the door, and burst into tears, saying to him, “Something’s terribly wrong.”

 Finding Out I Have MBC

-After the scan and talking to the neurologist, my new medical center contacted me within two hours.
-I was able to see my oncologist within a day and was told I had breast cancer in the bone.
-I couldn’t believe it; the third diagnosis, of course this was the worst.
-After years of being a “Survivor” and being told I was cancer-free, here I stand with metastatic breast cancer.
-To this day, I still can’t wrap my head around it.
-How did this happen?
+Within two hours my phone rang again.
+It was the nurse navigator at the cancer center where I was previously treated.
+She arranged for me to see my oncologist within a day.
+I finally received my answer, and it was everything I feared.
+I had breast cancer in the bone.
+I couldn’t believe it; the third diagnosis, of course, this was the worst.
+After years of being a ”Survivor” and being told I was cancer-free, here I had metastatic breast cancer.
+To this day, I still can’t wrap my head around it; how did this happen?

-In 2001, when I decided to have the double mastectomy, I told my surgeon that I didn’t want to go through cancer again.
-And when the surgery was over, I thought I was good to go.
-I didn’t have treatment or anything, and I’ve never had IV chemotherapy.
+In 2001, when I decided to have my double mastectomy, I told my surgeon that I didn’t want to go through cancer again.
+But there I was.
 Apparently, those little cells love to stick around.
-And I was faced with all these “what ifs?”
+And I was faced with all these ”what ifs?”
 I asked myself over and over again: What if I had gotten chemotherapy?
 What if I’d been on another treatment?
 But there are no answers.

 Deciding Next Steps

 All you can do is cry, pull yourself together, and then have a plan.
-I find having a plan helps me the most after the initial shock and all the crying.
-A friend of mine once told me that if your trash is overflowing, it’s time to take out the trash because that is the next thing to do.
 A plan gives you the next thing on the list to do.
+Fortunately, my oncologist had a plan.

-I track my treatment on my phone, and what I find easiest for me is taking my medication with lunch.
-Since I started IBRANCE, I’ve had scans, and my doctor has been very happy with the results.
+Since I started IBRANCE, I’ve had many bone scans and CT scans, and my doctor has been very happy with the results.
 I have experienced side effects including tiredness and lower white blood cell counts, though I was told that I could experience other symptoms.
-This is just my experience, and for other women it may be different.
+This is just my experience, and others may experience common side effects including infections or nausea.

 Living With MBC

 I try to keep an upbeat attitude, but I have my bad days.
-It’s funny because when I speak about cancer, I get comments like, “You don’t look sick,” but what they don’t see is the emotional pain that goes with this disease.
+It’s funny because when I speak about cancer, I get comments like, ”You don’t look sick,” but what they don’t see is the emotional pain that goes with this disease.
 I still have a good cry once a week, but at least I am not crying every day like I was.
 I’ve found the support I need to help me cope.
 It took me a long time to come to grips with this; the diagnosis hangs over my head constantly, and sometimes I act like it doesn’t exist.
-I know I had to figure out how to live with this, which is why I found a support group for women with metastatic breast cancer.
+I know I had to figure out how to live with this, which is why I found a support group for women with metastatic breast cancer that helps me cope day to day.
 I’ve learned more from other women than I have from anyone else.

-I have a great support network, including children, friends, and former coworkers, but my strong will I can attribute to my mom, who was a very strong and independent woman before it was cool to be one.
+I also have a great support network, including my two children, my sister, my friends, and former coworkers, but my drive to live and survive I can attribute to my mom, who was a very strong and independent woman before it was cool to be one.
 More than anything, I just want to be around for as long as possible.
 I’m not ready to go anywhere yet.
 A friend says it’s in my genes, some drive in me to fight.
 All I know is that I’m not ready to go, and this is just another chapter in my life that I have yet to write.

 I want to see how the story ends.
-As for this story, my life story, that’s still going.
-And I have a lot to look forward to.
-Before my third diagnosis, I was playing cards every Friday night, taking camping trips over the summer, visiting my daughter in New York, working full-time, and scrapbooking.
-Having metastatic breast cancer put a hold on my plans, but I’m still trying to do these things.
+As for this story, my life story, that’s still going, and I have a lot to look forward to.
+I’m retired now, but still keep busy and enjoy spending more time with my family and friends.
 Some days are harder than others, but I’d rather say I’m living with cancer, not just having it.
 And that’s why I feel like l am a very lucky person.
 Today I am living with this disease, sharing it with my body and that’s okay, I’m hoping it just stays put.